fbpx

 *9. Can the results of a recent ADEQ Septic Inspection be used for multiple sales transactions on a property if it is within 6 months?*

 ADEQ Septic Inspections include information about the current homeowner of the property and each sales transaction needs to have its own report.
-If it is within 6 months, it probably will not need to be pumped again, so the price of that inspection will be much less.
+If it’s within 6 months, you likely won’t need another pump, so the inspection price will be much lower.

 *10. What happens if a property with a septic system does not pass the ADEQ Inspection before closing?*